-13. The initiative of UNDP to assess capacity and provide intensive support (fast-track) to building up capacity in six more advanced districts is a timely step.
-In the remaining two years of the CCF and beyond, the that perpetuate the inequality of women.
-The interagency collaboration supports the genderizing of the 2001 census on housing and population.
+27. The prevalence of gender awareness and the mainstreaming of gender in UNDP programmes was noted.
+Initiatives led by UNDP resulted in the formulation of a national plan of action for the Convention on the Elimination of All Forms of Discrimination against Women (CEDAW), and parliamentarian awareness of the need to review laws that perpetuate the inequality of women.
+The inter-agency collaboration supports of the genderizing of the 2001 census on housing and population.
 This will include work done by women, thereby making women's work more visible and enhancing its value.
-This census will guarantee a place for the reduction of gender disparities in the forthcoming Tenth Plan of the Government.
-The presence of UNDP in districts, villages and communities has helped to engage district-and village-level political leaders in the fight against HIV.
+This census will guarantee a place for the reduction of gender disparities forthcoming Tenth Plan of the Government.
+The presence of UNDP in districts, villages and communities has helped to engage district and village - level political leaders in the fight against HIV.
 Local-level authorities have begun to allocate resources for HIV/AIDS in their plans.